• Skip to primary navigation

 • Preheat grill to 350 degrees Fahrenheit.

 • Grill sausage links for 10-15 minutes or until heated through.
 Remove from grill and cut into 1'' pieces once cool enough to handle.
+This can also be done a day or two in advance, just keep the sausages in the fridge.

 • Spray a 9'' x 13'' disposable aluminum pan with non-stick spray.
 Spread out hash browns on bottom of pan.
 Top with sausage pieces.